betterscientificsoftware/bssw.io/Articles/Blog/Fellows2018Contributions.md

 #### Publication date: March 26, 2019

 BSSw Fellowships provide resources and community to those who foster and promote practices, processes, and tools to improve developer productivity and software sustainability of scientific codes.
-Here's what our 2018 BSSw fellows are up to.
+Here's what our 2018 fellows are up to.

 ### Fellows are improving code quality